Sustainable Digital Marketing: Redefining Success

 Eyre & Randle’s four-step Sustainable Marketing Compass includes: SDG alignment, strategic foundations, activation pillars, and data models/testing.

-Is digital marketing still fit for purpose in 2024?
+Is digital marketing still fit for purpose?
 In this post, we explore why rethinking digital marketing is long overdue.
 We also share how you can redefine success by adopting more sustainable digital marketing practices into the new year and beyond.

 I recently finished reading Paul Randle and Alexis Eyre’s book, Sustainable Marketing: The Industry’s Role in a Sustainable Future.
 It’s a useful resource for anyone tasked with helping organizations meet their marketing goals while also prioritizing positive social and environmental impact.
 Anyone in marketing should read it.